 - Very lightweight.

 - The proper amount of cushioning for a five-fingered shoe.

 - Provides efficient running experience and brings less strain to the knees compared to ordinary running shoes.

 - Well-padded heel area and toe bumpers at the ends of the toes.

 - High price.

-- Colors of the shoe may bleed and stain the foot.
+- The colors of the shoe may bleed and stain the foot.

 - Require a break-in period.